The Case for Online Businesses

 We want all of you to have security, freedom, and fulfillment and the best way to get those things is to be your own boss.

 Okay, we want you to start your own business.
 By why are we advocating for an online business?
 Because a brick and mortar business only goes so far.
 You have to physically be present, and there is a logical maximum you can earn based simply on space restrictions.
-Restaurants can only turn tables so quickly; clothing stores can only fit so many people inside at a time.
+Restaurants can only turnover so quickly; clothing stores can only fit so many people inside at a time.

 The internet is infinitely scalable.
 It has almost limitless reach.
 There are people from every corner of the world who hear what Listen Money Matters has to say.
 An online business also gives you the freedom we all want.